How to create new memories at Christmas

 Whether baking or crafts are your thing, go for it.
 You could start by making your own Christmas cards, or a pretty wreath to hang on your door.
 Instead of endless wrapping, you could make your own Christmas crackers and fill them with personalised gifts.
 Get your friends over for a craft session, sell your wares at work or school and donate the proceedings to charity.
 Trust me, coating everything in glitter with carefree abandon is seriously therapeutic.

 When the house is full of people at Christmas, the table kind of becomes redundant anyway.
 Embrace it by putting on your own lunch or Christmas afternoon tea in true winter picnic style.
-You could buy your own hamper like Tesco’s alcohol-free one, or create your own and tailor it to your guests or family.
+You could buy your own hamper, or create your own and tailor it to your guests or family.
 We’ve got tons of fancy and festive drinks recipes.
 Or, if you want something gorgeously spiced and low-effort, gently warm some apple juice in a saucepan with a stick of cinnamon and a knob of butter.
 Smooth and delicious.

 After the initial excitement of your own town’s festive glamour, it’s always nice to see somewhere new.
 Get the bus up the road and check out the competition, or go to the city for a steaming hot chocolate and a wander.
 You know you want to.

 Is it even Christmas if you haven’t forced your entire family into Christmas jumpers?
 Keep those memories by getting some cheesy family snaps.
 If you do one every year, you can look back on them later and remember all the new memories you created and how they changed over time.
-See here for the obligatory Pinterest inspiration.
-Start new journey, record it, and make sure those traditions stay.
+Start a new journey, record it, and make sure those traditions stay.